An App for People Who Learn Hard Things

 The Topics Board

 Before studying anything in depth, identify the main topics of your subject and make them visible in one place.
-Place foundational ideas first, then separate important details from minor ones
+Place foundational ideas first.
+Separate concepts that matter from ones that are supporting detail, and arrange them by column so importance is visible at a glance.

 The science